dmazin/dmazin.github.io/_posts/2025-02-28-llm-parallelism.md

     csv_file.close()
 ```

 The above is not thread-safe.
-The download_single_page threads might try to write to that file concurrently, and `csv.writer` itself is not thread-safe.
+The `download_single_page` threads might try to write to that file concurrently, and `csv.writer` itself is not thread-safe.

-One easy way to prevent this is to make each thread take a lock before writing.
+One easy way to manage concurrent write access to a resource is to make each thread take a lock before mutating it.

 You can tell the LLM to implement it for you, of course, but importantly you need to know that you need to do it in the first place, and you need to understand concurrency well enough to make sure it's implemented right.